TLin12345/Currency-exchange/Readme.txt

 currency U to currency X, then covert X to W, and then convert W to V.

 3 Solving the Problem using Bellman-Ford Algorithm
-In this project, I'm using the Bellman-Ford algorithm because it is a very simple algorithm to implement and it solves the shortest path problem given a source in a graph with both negative and positive weights.
-The programming languages that used in this project was Java, it gets a currency as the source currency from keyboard and finds the rates of most-profitable exchange sequence from the source currency to all othercurrencies and compare the rates with the direct exchange rates.
+In this project, I'm using the Bellman-Ford algorithm because it is a very simple algorithm to implement and it solves the shortest path problem given
+a source in a graph with both negative and positive weights.
+The programming languages that used in this project was Java, the original code is in the src/Tester folde that gets a currency as the source currency from keyboard and finds the rates of most-profitable exchange sequence from the source currency to all othercurrencies and compare the rates with the direct exchange rates.